 I am an intrepid and outdoorsy Canadian with a penchant for coffee and an international, interdisciplinary background.
 My work compliments my experiences and expertise in qualitative research, public health, community-based advocacy and years of teaching.

-I just finished my PhD and have a number of other publications and works that surround critical qualitative methods, disability studies, sociology and public health, in addition to my dissertation on diversity work in higher education and ongoing “Heart Work” research.
+I focus on critical qualitative methods, disability studies, sociology and public health, in addition to my dissertation on diversity work in higher education and ongoing “Heart Work” research.

-Beyond my work as a Teaching Assistant in the US and Canada, I also helped run a tutoring company focused on standardized test prep (GAO Plus Academic), and offer private academic coaching for senior secondary school and post-secondary students.
+Beyond teaching at universities the US and Canada, I also helped run a tutoring company focused on standardized test prep (GAO Plus Academic), and offer private academic coaching for senior secondary school and post-secondary students.

 My community and volunteer work centers on disability advocacy, but I have also worked on parental support, international student issues and a variety of other projects.

 I have a background in qualitative and mixed-methods research as well as community-based participatory research.
 Please see my “consulting” page for subject expertise, or contact me for more details.

 As an emerging scholar-activist-community leader, I am deeply committed to engaging stakeholders at all levels in the fight for Diversity, Inclusion and Disability Justice.
 With a background in public health and critical qualitative sociology, my research focuses on the body through an interdisciplinary and intersectional lens.
 My work seeks to combat institutional, interpersonal, and internalized ableism.
 This is difficult (and unending) work, which requires the commitment of able-bodied allies and accomplices (such as myself) who support the work and leadership of marginalized or silenced groups, amplifying their voices for sustainable and equitable social change.